Last spring after hiking at Tyler Bend, we pulled into Grinders

 |

-From the back of the homesite the road curves to the right (southeast) and heads down into Goodhue Hollow.
+Just past the homesite the road curves right (southeast) and heads down into Goodhue Hollow.
+Continuing

-south on the old road we soon come alongside a small pond wedged between
+south on the road we soon come alongside a small pond wedged between road and creek.
+Along

 gone, washed away by the creek which we cross twice before coming to an

-overhanging bluff across the creek to our left.
-After crossing the creek, a third time the
+overhanging bluff across on our left.
+After crossing the creek a third time the

 trail turns up a small side stream to the northeast.
-Here the trail follows this side stream uphill for the next quarter mile, nothing very steep it’s
+The trail follows this little creek uphill for a quarter mile, nothing very steep it’s

-just steady and gently uphill to a fourth creek crossing and a sharp turn back to
+just steady uphill to a fourth creek crossing at a sharp turn to

-uphill maybe 300 more yards before the trail levels out, in a long sweeping
+uphill maybe 300 more yards before leveling out, in a long sweeping

 at Illinois Point